RogaLabs/RestFactory/README.md

 #RestFactory
 [![](https://jitpack.io/v/RogaLabs/RestFactory.svg)](https://jitpack.io/#RogaLabs/RestFactory)

-RestFactory is an simplifier for HTTP requests , the main objective is remove retrofit setup of your application for an library.
+RestFactory is a simplifier for HTTP requests , the main objective is remove retrofit setup of your application for a library.

 ## Usage